carlarsmendes/smartshelf_v2/README.md

 ## Contributing

-If you would like to contribute to the project, please follow these steps:
+Eventually, when/if we will open for contributions, and you would like to contribute to the project, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix